-The program provides a mailbox for each student against the wall outside 365 HEDCO Education Building, and the names on student mailboxes are updated and reorganized at the beginning of each academic year.
-Although student and faculty mailboxes provide an important means of distributing printed materials, it is the practice of the program faculty and staff to use email messaging as the primary means of communication within the program, such as for making announcements, contacting students, setting appointments and meetings, and so forth.
-All students in the program should secure access to email services and check their messages frequently (at least once per day is recommended).
-Students may establish UO email accounts and receive email and other support through the Information Services Tech Desk, in the UO Computing Center.
+It is the practice of the program faculty and staff to use email messaging as the primary means of communication within the program, such as for making announcements, contacting students, setting appointments and meetings, and so forth.
+All students in the program should secure access to UO email services, check their messages frequently (at least once per day is recommended), and respond to messages in a timely manner.
 Although students may also have email addresses outside of the UO system, we request the use of UO email addresses as the primary means of communication within the program, so that student contact information may be easily located on the UO website directory.
-Students should notify the program faculty and staff of their email addresses and any changes that are made.
+Students should be aware that email is not a confidential means of communication.
+Thus, students should not disclose identifying information regarding clients or research participants over email.
+Any technology support requests, including those involving email, should be submitted through the UO Service Portal: https://service.uoregon.edu/TDClient/2030/Portal/Home